 Professionals recommend the vibrator style to get the best results.
 They also suggest using a “double spray” method, where you layer one coat in a consistent pattern and direction, then another in the opposite direction after drying.

 Set-up and preparation for this method is tedious.
 You have to get used to the equipment, test it and “mask” the entire room with drop cloths and tarps—sealing up edges with wide masking tape to ensure total coverage.
+Also, be sure to temporarily remove or cover (with plastic) all smoke and carbon monoxide detectors.
 If you only need the equipment for this one task, there are many hardware stores that rent them out at around $60-$100 per day and $180-$300 per week.

 Other Tools & Materials Needed